 The inside design and formatting of a book is something that many self-publishing courses and gurus often neglect … yet it is important part of your final package.
 Most people don’t notice when it is done perfectly, but almost everyone notices when it is a mess.

 The BEST time to think about your inside formatting is BEFORE you even start writing your next book.
 Making this decision NOW could save you a lot of time later.
 Will you use Scrivener?
-Will you write in Microsoft Word and then dump it into a professionally designed template?
+Will you write in Microsoft Word or Google Docs and then dump it into a professionally designed template?
 Or will you use Designrr for your interior book design and final ebook rendering?